Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Naomi kindly dismisses both women from this obligation to remain with her.
-It is touching that both women wept over this and committed to staying with her, that is until Naomi makes it abundantly clear that she has nothing to offer them in terms of "this life" happiness.
+It is touching that both women wept and committed to staying with her until Naomi made it abundantly clear that she had nothing to offer them in terms of "this life" happiness.
 Orpah turns back, but Naomi sincerely stays.

 . . . the sorrow that is according to the will of God produces a repentance without regret, leading to salvation, but the sorrow of the world produces death.

 This scene draws, for us, a vivid picture of the call of Christ to eternal life with Him.
 In Luke chapter 14:25-33, Jesus makes it abundantly clear that to follow Him is not an invitation to "this world" comfort.
 He explains that to follow Him means risking the closest of relationships and a complete end of the self-life.
 God makes no bones about explaining that if it's worldly comfort and acceptance we are looking for—God, like Naomi, has nothing to offer.
 In light of this, He asks us to count the cost.